 - Learn about the MLP Solar Program, which is administered for CMLP by Energy New England (ENE).
 Click here for an overview of the program and steps for getting started.

-- MLP Solar Program Rebate Application (found here)
+- MLP Solar Program Rebate Application

-- Participant’s Agreement (found here)
+- Participant’s Agreement

-- Residential or Commercial Interconnection Application
+- Residential or Commercial Interconnection Application, with or without battery

 - CMLP Solar PV Rebate Application